String topology of finite groups of Lie type: Z l --root data and untwisting of finite groups of Lie type

 \section{\texorpdfstring{$\Z_\ell$}{Z\_l}--root data and untwisting of finite groups of Lie type}

-In this appendix, we prove our untwisting theorem, Theorem~\ref{thm:untwisting-intro}, which reduces the study of the $\ell$--local structure in finite groups of Lie type to the case where the twisting is trivial and $q \equiv 1$ modulo $\ell$, by working within the framework of $\ell$--compact groups.
-(The theorem is restated as Theorem~\ref{remove-twisting} below.)
-In the theorem, the original $\ell$--compact group is replaced by a homotopy fixed-point $\ell$--compact group which is determined in Theorem~\ref{thm:root-datum} and Proposition~\ref{prop:ghksplit}.
-The results in this appendix are extensions of original results of Broto--M{\o}ller \cite{BM07}, see also \cite{BrotoMoellerOliver}, where we incorporate the theory of $\Z_\ell$--root data to get more precise results, and also clarify the parallel to the $\Phi_e$--theory of finite groups of Lie type \cite{BM92,malle98}.
+As explained in the introduction, the $\ell$--local structure of finite groups of Lie type can be understood in terms of $\ell$--compact groups and their homotopy fixed points via the homotopy equivalences of equations \eqref{lie} and \eqref{lietype}.
+In this appendix, we describe the background on $\ell$--compact groups, their homotopy fixed points, and root data necessary for this, and in the process provide a slightly stronger and more precise versions of some results in the literature.

-This appendix is structured as follows: After recalling some basic notions concerning $\ell$--compact groups and their root data, in Section~\ref{subsec:homotopy-act}, we prove some general results about actions on $\ell$--compact groups and their maximal tori.
-In Section~\ref{subsec:rootdata} we then describe $BG^{h\langle \tau\rangle}$ for $\tau \in \Out(\bbD_G)$ of finite order prime to $\ell$.
-Finally, in Section~\ref{subsec:untwisting} we prove the untwisting theorem.
-We begin with some recollections on $\ell$--compact groups and root data.
+The appendix is structured as follows: We first recall basic facts about homotopy fixed points in Section~\ref{subsec:homotopyfix}, followed by facts about $\ell$--compact groups in Section~\ref{subsec:pcg-recol}.
+In Section~\ref{subsec:unadams}, we explain how unstable Adams operations act on polynomial cohomology rings.
+In Section~\ref{subapp:homotopy-act}, we prove some general results about actions on $\ell$--compact groups and their maximal tori.
+In Section~\ref{subapp:rootdata}, we then describe the $\ell$--compact group $BG^{h\langle \tau\rangle}$ for $\tau \in \Out(\bbD_G)$ of finite order prime to $\ell$, summarized in Theorem~\ref{thm:root-datum}.
+In Section~\ref{subapp:untwisting}, we prove the untwisting theorem, Theorem~\ref{thm:untwisting-intro}, as a consequence of the more general Theorem~\ref{thm:class-lcglie} classifying $\ell$--local finite groups of Lie type.
+Finally, in Section~\ref{subsec:topology}, we end the appendix with a discussion of the topology on $\Out(BG)$ used in Section~\ref{sec:funclass2}.

+Throughout the appendix, we will work in the generality of connected $\ell$--compact groups.
+Contrary to our usual convention of assuming that $BG$ is semisimple, \emph{in this appendix, except where indicated otherwise, $BG$ will therefore denote a fixed \emph{connected} $\ell$--compact group of dimension $d$.}